tomohiro-dev/tomohiro-dev/README.md

 ##  Like
 - Hit the Gym.
-- Personal development.
+- Development by only one programmer in private.
 - Go into the sauna.
 - Take a bath in a hot springs.
 - Ride a Trek bike.
-- Go surfing.
 - Design by Adobe XD.

-You could try to check out my web site.(In preparation)
+- Catch a wave.

+My web site below.
+(In preparation)